Eduworks/ec/ec.ui.framework/readme.txt

 	ModalManager - Provides functions for showing/hiding a modal and determining if we are currently showing a modal.
 		Also manages calling the current modal's closeModal function when it is closed.

-All projects should also have an entry point, that runs any code needed to start the application, which includes initializing the EC UI Framework and configuring any controllers that needed to be pointed at servers.
+All projects need an entry point, that runs any code needed to start the application, which includes initializing the EC UI Framework and configuring any controllers that needed to be pointed at servers.
 This entry point can be written either in ST-JS Java or JavaScript also.
 - In ST-JS Java an Application Manager Class can be created with a static main method that runs once all web